jefferywmoore/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

         - Digital signatures rely on a combination of two major concepts — public key cryptography, and hashing functions
         - Digitally signed messages assure the recipient that the message truly came from the claimed sender, enforcing nonrepudiation
         - Digitally signed messages assure the recipient that the message was not altered while in transit; protecting against both malicious modification (third party altering message meaning), and unintentional modification (faults in the communication process)
         - Digital signature process does not provide confidentiality in and of itself (only ensures integrity, authentication, and nonrepudiation)
+    - FIPS 186-4 specifies three techniques for the generation and verification of digital signatures that can be used for the protection of data: the Rivest-Shamir-Adleman Algorithm (RSA), the Digital Signature Algorithm (DSA), and the Elliptic Curve Digital Signature Algorithm (ECDSA)
 - 3.6.6 Digital Non-repudiation
     - Here non-repudiation refers to methods ensuring certainty about data origins; in general, the inability to deny
     - Non-repudiation of origin: sender cannot deny having sent a particular message